BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 $ for ((i=0; i<${#usedtxid[*]}; i++)); do txid=${usedtxid[i]}; vout=${usedvout[i]}; bitcoin-cli listunspent | jq -r '.[] | select (.txid | contains("'${txid}'")) | select(.vout | contains('$vout')) | .amount'; done | awk '{s+=$1} END {print s}'
 1.3
 ```
+Whew!

 ## Use JQ for Complex Calculations

 **Usage Example:** _Calculate the fee for a transaction._

-To figure out the complete transaction fee at this point just requires one more bit of math: determining out how much money is going through the .vout:
+To figure out the complete transaction fee at this point just requires one more bit of math: determining out how much money is going through the .vout.
+That's a simple use of JQ where you just use `awk` to sum up the `value` of all the `vout` information:
 ```
 $ bitcoin-cli decoderawtransaction $rawtxhex | jq -r '.vout  [] | .value' | awk '{s+=$1} END {print s}'
 1.045
 ```
-Then, you subtract the .vout .amount (1.045) from the .vin .amount (1.3) and you have a fee calculator!
+To complete the transaction fee calculation,, you subtract the .vout .amount (1.045) from the .vin .amount (1.3).

 Putting it all together creates a complete calculator in just five lines of script:
 ```
 $ usedtxid=($(bitcoin-cli decoderawtransaction $rawtxhex | jq -r '.vin | .[] | .txid'))
 $ usedvout=($(bitcoin-cli decoderawtransaction $rawtxhex | jq -r '.vin | .[] | .vout'))